 Martin Luther King Jr. is featured in my January Paired Passages.
 There is a nonfiction and fictional story about him with comprehension activities, writing, and comparison activities.

 We also read through a Martin Luther King Jr. script which is included in my Winter Reader’s Theater.
 This is a three-character play that it set in the past.
-The two girls are interviewing Dr. King, so it gives a lot of mock-opinions of Dr. King.
+The two girls are interviewing Dr. King.
 See more Martin Luther King Jr. lessons and activities below.

 My students loved coloring and cutting their own mini books for MLK Jr. Day.
 It made them feel ownership of their creation.
 After we studied MLK Jr. and made their mini books, the students played Mix-Pair-Share to read their books to a partner.